dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

   4. Keep it simple.
 Simple code is much easier to make fast versus complex.
 (Just like anything else!)

+  5. If you can do A and B in either order, try both and measure.
+     Sometimes you will discover very weird timing differences (there are a few noted in the lab below!).
+These differences can point out possible optimizations, as well as mistakes.

 ----------------------------------------------------------------------
 ### Step 0: our starting point.